 - Meetings – it’s difficult to hold meetings with people if they’re scattered around the globe

-- Events – being remote often means you miss out on things like social events,
+- Events – being remote often means you miss out on things like social events, which can make it harder for people to bond

 - Time differences – many workplaces, despite being remote, still work on a 9-5 schedule, and they might not be happy with you working in the middle of the night